sorzkode/eksel/README.md

 # Eksel Splitter

-Eksel Splitter is a Python script that allows you to quickly copy and save worksheets from Excel to a folder of your choosing.
+Eksel Splitter is a Python script that simplifies the process of copying and saving worksheets from Excel to a folder of your choice.
+With Eksel Splitter, you can easily manipulate and organize your Excel data by selecting specific worksheets and saving them separately.
+This script provides a user-friendly interface and offers features such as selecting multiple worksheets, saving in different file formats, and handling conflicting filenames.
+Whether you need to split large Excel files or extract specific data, Eksel Splitter is a convenient tool to streamline your workflow.

 ## Example